Seahawks linebacker Bobby Wagner to sit out Pro Bowl but doesn’t need surgery on knee

 “He’s OK,” Carroll said of Wagner, Seattle’s middle linebacker since 2012.
 “He had something really he didn’t even know he had, found it in the exit interviews that he has a little problem with his knee.
 He’s just going to rest up.
 He doesn’t have to do anything for it, but he needs to miss this game.”

 Wagner was one of two Seahawks named to the initial NFC team, the other being quarterback Russell Wilson.
-Wagner is being replaced by the Minnesota Vikings’ Eric Kendricks, brother of Seahawks linebacker Mychal Kendricks.
+Wagner is being replaced by Minnesota’s Eric Kendricks, brother of Seahawks linebacker Mychal Kendricks.

-Seahawks cornerback Shaquill Griffin was added this week as an injury replacement.
+Seahawks cornerback Shaquill Griffin was added to the NFC roster this week as an injury replacement.
 Carroll and the Seattle staff are serving as coaches for the game, which will kick off Sunday at noon PST in Orlando, Fla.

 Wagner mentioned the injury issue during interviews with the media Jan.
-13 when players cleaned out their lockers after the season-ending playoff loss to the Green Bay Packers, but was vague on whether he might need surgery or exactly what the issue was.
+13 when players cleaned out their lockers after the season-ending playoff defeat against the Green Bay Packers, but was vague on whether he might need surgery or exactly what the issue was.

 Wagner missed much of training camp last year to have an injection in his knee.
 He then suffered an ankle injury in the fourth quarter of a victory at Carolina on Dec.
-15. But he did not miss a game this season and played every snap in every game other than when he was sidelined against the Panthers.
+15, but he did not miss a game this season and played every snap in every game other than when he was sidelined against the Panthers.

 Carroll also confirmed Griffin will take a spot as a cornerback, marking his first appearance in the game in his third year in the NFL.
-Griffin is officially replacing Marshon Lattimore of New Orleans (the 49ers’ Richard Sherman is also not playing in the game since San Francisco made the Super Bowl, and the league announced his spot is officially being filled by the Vikings’ Xavier Rhodes).
+Griffin officially is replacing Marshon Lattimore of New Orleans (the 49ers’ Richard Sherman also is not playing in the game because San Francisco made the Super Bowl, and the league announced his spot officially is being filled by the Vikings’ Xavier Rhodes).

 Griffin was born in St. Petersburg, Fla., and played at Central Florida, located in Orlando.